nagydani/seedling/plan/TYPES.md

 Rejecting the obvious choice between

-1. First becoming an expert by going through a graduate-level textbook (or more) doing all exercises etc. and then setting out to do the task,
+1. First becoming an expert by going through a graduate-level textbook (or more) doing all exercises etc. and then setting out to do the task.

-2. Adopting an existing type system without any changes
+2. Adopting an existing type system without any changes, as it is.

 is motivated by the very objective of maintaining focus on the [forward-looking perspective](../ROCKS_AND_STICKS.md), i.e. requring the minimal amount of resources for the maximal increment in technical sophistication at every step of the way.
-If one starts out with the bells and whistles of what is the state-of-the-art, the chances of not using much more than absolutely necessary are very slim.
+If one starts out with all the bells and whistles of what is the state-of-the-art, the chances of not using much more than what is absolutely necessary are very slim.

 But is there any other way?
 Surely, reinventing the wheel (badly) won't get us far.